This post may contain affiliate links. Please read our disclosure policy.

 - Avocado Pear Smoothie (Simple-Nourished-Living)

-- Crockpot Apple & Pear Fruit Compote (EverydayMaven)
+- Crockpot Apple and Pear Fruit Compote (EverydayMaven)

 - Healthy Roasted Pears Snack (SnackGirl)